 Apple cider vinegar is a kitchen staple that has several impressive health benefits.

-Apple cider vinegar is claimed to help diabetics control their blood sugar levels.
+Apple cider vinegar is claimed to help people with diabetes manage their blood sugar levels.

-However, if you're on medication for diabetes, you should check with your doctor before taking apple cider vinegar.
+However, if you’re taking medication to treat diabetes, you should check with a healthcare professional before taking apple cider vinegar.

-However, its long-term effects on weight loss are unknown and likely to be small unless other dietary and lifestyle changes are also made (2).
+However, its long-term effects on weight loss are unknown and likely to be small unless a person also makes other dietary and lifestyle changes (

-It works by making the food more acidic, which deactivates its enzymes and kills any bacteria in the food that may cause spoilage.
+It works by making the food more acidic, which deactivates its enzymes and kills any bacteria that may cause spoilage.

-There isn't any research to back up these claims, but you can try it out by mixing apple cider vinegar with water to make a deodorizing spray.
+There isn’t any research to back up these claims, but you can try it out by mixing 1 part apple cider vinegar with 1 part water to make a deodorizing spray.

 This makes a natural alternative to odor neutralizers.

-You can also mix it with water and Epsom salts to make a foot soak, like this.
+You can also mix the apple cider vinegar with water and Epsom salts to make a foot soak, like this one.
 This may help get rid of unwanted foot odor by killing off odor-causing bacteria.

-One easy way to use apple cider vinegar is to make a simple salad dressing.
+One easy way to use apple cider vinegar is to make a simple salad dressing, like this one.

-Homemade salad dressings can be much healthier for you than store-bought ones, and they're often tastier too.
+Homemade salad dressings can be much less processed than store-bought ones, and they’re often tastier, too.